-The amount of money that is received by an employee in return for unused paid leaves in a year is known as leave encashment.
-According to labor law, every salaried employee is entitled to a certain amount of paid vacation days from their employer.
-The amount of paid time off is decided by the employer.
-Many companies also allow employees to carry forward paid leaves if they are not used in a single year, resulting in an unutilized leave balance in their leave quota at the time of departure or retirement.
-At the time of off-boarding, the company is required to reimburse the employee for unutilized paid leave; this payment is known as Leave Encashment.
+Leave encashment refers to the money an employee receives in return for unused paid leaves during the year.
+According to labor laws, salaried employees are entitled to a certain number of paid vacation days, which are determined by the employer.
+Additionally, many companies allow employees to carry forward unused paid leaves to the following year.
+Consequently, an unutilized leave balance may accumulate in an employee’s leave quota by the time of departure or retirement.
+Upon off-boarding, the company must reimburse the employee for any unutilized paid leave, and this payment is referred to as leave encashment.

 The leave encashment rule for non-government employees is exempt up to a certain limit.
-This limit was 3 lakh as set in 2002 owing to the low salary of employees but the limit was recently revised to 25 lakh owing to a substantial increase in the salary of employees.
+Initially, this limit was set at 3 lakhs in 2002 due to the relatively low salaries of employees at the time.
+However, the limit was recently revised to 25 lakhs due to a substantial increase in employee salaries.

-Any payment received at the time of retirement as leave encashment amount up to 25 lakh is exempted from Income tax but beyond this amount is taxable under the salary head of Income tax.
+Any payment received as leave encashment at the time of retirement, up to 25 lakhs, is exempt from income tax.
+However, any amount beyond this is taxable under the salary head of income tax.

 The different types of leaves vary from organization to organization.
 Here are some common types of leaves provided by organizations